+Iliotibal (IT) Band Syndrome is a very common overuse injury among athletes, particularly runners.
 Traditional treatment is troublesome for athletes, since they will likely have to skip running until full recovery.
-Without proper care from an expert musculoskeletal provider, inflammation and adhesion of inflammatory healing tissue to the surrounding normal tissues can threaten the complete recovery of the injured area.
+Without proper care from a skilled musculoskeletal provider, inflammation and adhesion of inflammatory healing tissue to the surrounding normal tissues can threaten the complete recovery of the injured area.

 Airrosti can resolve your injury quickly and safely, allowing you to return to activity much sooner.
 More importantly, we can help make sure you achieve a full recovery without the risk of injury recurrence.